moeiscool/Shinobi/README.md

 # To Do

-- Organize this README.
-- Fix Pipe error that occasionally occurs. `(appears to be caused by JPEG stream emit or pipe into ffmpeg, MJPEG is not affected)`
+- Fix Pipe error that occasionally occurs. `(appears to be caused by JPEG stream emit or pipe into ffmpeg, MJPEG is not affected)` - this will be addressed by segmenting feature.
-- better vieweing for saved events.
 - Save events with blank frames and force real duration instead of based on frame count.
 - better mobile support.
-- Find alternative to dstat that works on windows, mac, and linux for CPU indicator.

 # Donate